abenhamadou/3DTeethSeg22_challenge/README.md

 A total of 1800 3D intra-oral scans have been collected for 900 patients covering their upper and lower jaws separately.

 Two dataset split are provided:
-* 3D Teeth Seg Challenge split
+* 3D Teeth Seg Challenge split (used during the challenge)
 * Teeth3DS official dataset split

 The ground truth tooth labels and tooth instances for each vertex in the obj